-^(※2) The electricity consumption for FY2015 are those of non-consolidated, direct consolidated subsidiaries/office only, for FY2016 are those of non-consolidated, direct consolidated subsidiaries/all sites (office and production base), and from FY2017 are those of non-consolidated, direct and indirect consolidated subsidiaries/all sites.
+^(※1) The water consumption up to FY2016 are those of non-consolidated and direct consolidated subsidiaries/office only, and from FY2017 are those of non-consolidated, and consolidated subsidiaries/all sites.
+The boundary is as of the end of March of the reporting period.